...

 A wound is a breakdown in the stability of the skin caused by traumatic reasons.
 Ulceration is also a break in the continuity of skin or mucous layer; however, it has the following features:

-When the case is that of infected or open wounds with a slow healing process, applying poultices or compresses with these herbs can be helpful.
+Applying poultices or compresses with these herbs can be helpful when infected or open wounds with a slow healing process.
 Cleansing compresses and poultices with cicatrizant and antiseptic plants can also be used for skin ulcerations.
 We also recommend astringent plants, which eliminate the tissues suffering from necrosis and dry ulcers.
 Sanicle is one of the plants with higher capabilities to destroy necrosis-suffering tissues.

 Herbs for Wounds and Sores